What is inventory management?

 3. Supply Chain Collaboration

 Building strong relationships with suppliers and fostering collaborative partnerships can yield substantial benefits.
 Vendor Managed Inventory (VMI) empowers suppliers to manage inventory levels based on point-of-sale data, reducing the burden on the retailer.
 Collaborative Planning, Forecasting, and Replenishment (CPFR) involves sharing sales forecasts and crucial data with suppliers to improve visibility and responsiveness.
-Effective supplier relationship management is crucial for ensuring timely deliveries, maintaining product quality, and imrrove supply chain management.
+Effective supplier relationship management is crucial for ensuring timely deliveries, maintaining product quality, and improve supply chain management.

 4. Inventory Visibility and Control